alexstein0/alexstein0.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
+nav: false
 permalink: /
-subtitle: CS PhD Student at University of Maryland, College Park
+# subtitle: CS PhD Student at University of Maryland, College Park

 profile:
   align: right